 Probability is the primary factor in our decisions.
 Even as simple as driving our cars.
 Driving can be dangerous; chances are pretty slim that we will have an accident.
 Yet there it is.

 It might seem like I’m wandering around here, but stick with me.

-It is likely you know some one who has a successful career in their art; at least more success than you.
+You likely know someone who has a successful career in their art, at least more successful than you.
 Yes, there is luck involved.
 You might think luck sticks to some people.
 I agree with you.
-But here’s the deal – how many different ways did these “Lucky” people prepare for their success.
+But here’s the deal – how many different ways did these “Lucky” people prepare for their success?

 Did you know the average millionaire has at least seven different revenue streams?
 That, according to the IRS.
-That’s a lot of different surfaces exposed to varying degrees of possibility.
+That’s a lot of other surfaces exposed to varying degrees of possibility.

 Curiosity is key to rethinking what we are doing.